 So there you have it from the leading wildlife conservation organisation on this planet; well managed and regulated trophy hunting is a valuable conservation tool that has, in many instances, contributed to the positive conservation of many species and their habitats including, endangered species.
 Further, regulated and managed trophy hunting can, and should, continue to assist with the conservation of many species and habitats.

-This is a far cry from the blatantly false claims of the animal liberation brigade who rely, for their wildlife ‘knowledge’, on the rantings of mostly armchair, FaceBook based, ‘wildlife warriors’; many of whom have spent little, or no, time in the bush.
+This is a far cry from the blatantly false claims of the animal liberation brigade who rely, for their wildlife ‘knowledge’, on the rantings of noisy armchair and FaceBook based, ‘wildlife warriors’; many of whom have spent little, or no, time in the bush.
 Granted, these are people who abhor any use, especially the death, of any animal but that is not adequate justification for destroying working conservation programs.
-When it comes to conservation, we have to make a choice; we can either save our animals and their habitats, or we can save the fragile emotions of a small number of noisy animal liberationists – but we can’t have both!
+When it comes to conservation we have to make a choice; we can either save our animals and their habitats or we can save the fragile emotions of a small number of noisy and misguided animal liberationists – but we can’t have both!

 So who would you prefer to believe and support; scientists, biologists and game rangers or urban activists?
 Personally, I’ll put my money on the scientists and the IUCN every time.

 In Part 2 to this post, I will talk about Kenya’s wildlife policies and what happened when the animal liberationists managed to infiltrate the Kenyan government and influenced them to adopt their selfish and flawed philosophies.
-(Part 2 will be published on 15th March 2017.)
+(Part 2 will be published shortly.)

 Some related posts that you might like to read: